Boondock-Echo/ATE/README.md

   can configure devices, FRS/GMRS channel selections, per-channel playlists, and gain levels without memorizing CLI arguments.
-Editable fields expose the TX sample rate, modulation rate, FM deviation, master scale, and CTCSS tone level/deviation so you can experiment with squelch settings; pass `python multich_gui.py --help` to override their defaults via CLI flags.
+Editable fields expose the TX sample rate, modulation rate, FM deviation, master scale, and CTCSS tone level/deviation so you can experiment with squelch settings.
+Core transmitter defaults now live in `transmitter_settings.json` so you can tweak them once via the GUI's **Settings → Manage Transmitter Settings…** dialog instead of retyping CLI overrides every launch.
+Pass `python multich_gui.py --help` to temporarily override any of the saved defaults via CLI flags.
 * `ctcss_channel1_squelch.py` – helper utility that reuses the main
   transmitter pipeline to broadcast a continuous CTCSS tone (default 67.0 Hz) on channel 1.
 This is handy for validating that handheld receivers open